Courses

 Background

-The first course in fluid power at Politecnico di Torino began in 1979.
-The course, Oleodinamica e Pneumatica (Fluid Power and Pneumatics, 120 hours), was offered in the final year of the 5-year Laurea degree in Mechanical Engineering until 2004.
-It covered the main aspects of fluid power components and systems, including flow generation units, pressure and flow valves, end-user units, hydrostatic transmissions, load-sensing systems, hydrostatic steering systems, proportional valves, and servovalves.
+The first fluid power course at Politecnico di Torino was launched in 1979 and taught by Prof. Luca G. Zarotti.
+The course, titled Oleodinamica e Pneumatica (Fluid Power and Pneumatics, 120 hours), was offered in the final year of the five-year Laurea degree in Mechanical Engineering until 2004.
+The program covered the main aspects of fluid power components and systems, including flow generation units, pressure and flow control valves, actuator groups, hydrostatic transmissions, load-sensing systems, hydrostatic steering, proportional valves and servovalves.
+Some pages in Italian from the curriculum of that time can be downloaded here (896.42 kB).
+The course syllabus for the 1989–1990 academic year can be found here

-With the introduction of the new university system in 2003, the course was split into two new 5-credit courses: Oleodinamica (Fluid Power) and Sistemi Oleodinamici (Fluid Power Systems).
-The first was a compulsory subject taught in the 3rd year of the first-level degree in Torino and Mondovì until 2012, while the second was offered during the second-level degree in Torino from 2005 to 2011.
-Both courses have since been replaced by Fluid Power I (Mobile and Industrial Fluid Power starting in 2024) and Fluid Power II (6 credits, in English, until 2013), offered as elective courses in the M.Sc. program.
+With the introduction of the new university system in 2003 (the 3+2 system introduced with the Bologna Process), the course was split into two new 60-hour courses: Oleodinamica and Sistemi Oleodinamici.
+The first was a compulsory subject taught in the third year of the first-level degree program in Torino and Mondovì (CN) until 2012, while the second was offered in the Master's degree program in Torino from 2005 to 2011.
+Both courses were later replaced by the English-taught courses Fluid Power I (renamed Mobile and Industrial Fluid Power starting in 2024 and still active) and Fluid Power II (offered until 2013), which were elective courses in the Master's program.

-At the II School of Engineering in Vercelli, Oleodinamica e Pneumatica was held from 1995 to 2003.
-It was then replaced by the 5-credit course Componenti e Sistemi Oleodinamici (Fluid Power Components and Systems), taught in the 2nd year of the M.Sc. program until 2010.
+At the Second School of Engineering in Vercelli, Oleodinamica e Pneumatica was taught from 1995 to 2003.
+It was then replaced by the 60-hour course Componenti e Sistemi Oleodinamici (Fluid Power Components and Systems), taught in the second year of the Master's program until 2010.

-Since 2004, the course Sistemi Oleodinamici per l'Autoveicolo (Fluid Power Systems for Motor Vehicles, renamed Automotive Fluid Power Systems in 2011) has been an elective 6-credit course in the M.Sc. program in Automotive Engineering.
+Since 2004, the course Sistemi Oleodinamici per l'Autoveicolo (Fluid Power Systems for Motor Vehicles, renamed Automotive Fluid Power Systems in 2011) has been offered as a 60-hour elective course in the Master's degree program in Automotive Engineering.
 From 2009 onward, this course has been taught in English.

 Currently available courses